team-vulcan/Team-Vulcan-Assets/Team Vulcan/README.md

 TextMeshPro is built into Unity in the package manager.

-#Copyright
+# Copyright

-Copyright© Team Vulcan Studios 2019
+CopyrightÂ© Team Vulcan Studios 2019
 All Rights Reserved